 I have been characterizing belief.
-I have said it is a necessary condition if man's coming to know is to be a group enterprise, if it is to be increased and accelerated by a division of labor.
-I also have said that belief accounts for a major portion in the knowledge both of the man of common sense and of the individual scientist.
-I have submitted that the difference between science and common sense lies not in the proportion of belief but in the control of belief.
+I have said it as well that necessary condition if man's coming to know is to be a group enterprise, if it is to be increased and accelerated by a division of labor.
+I also have said that belief accounts for a major portion beach in the knowledge both of the man of common sense and of the individual scientist.
+I have submitted that I the difference between science and common sense lies not in the proportion of belief but in the control of belief.

-I have now to draw closer to my topic and I do so by noting that in times of little social or cultural change, beliefs are stable and little open to question, but in times of great social and cultural change, beliefs too are changing and, because they are only beliefs, because they are not personally acquired knowledge, such change leaves believers at a loss.
+I have now to draw closer to my topic and I do so by noting that in times of little sod social or cultural change, beliefs are stable and little open to question, but in times of great social and cultural change, beliefs too are changing and, because they are only beliefs, because they are not personally acquired knowledge, such change leaves believers at a loss.
 They are disorientated.
 They do not know which way to turn.
 They feel that all they have taken for granted is menaced.
-They may be tempted to unbelief as a liberation or, again, they may dread it as destructive of truly human living.
+They may be tempted to unbelief as a liberation truly or, again, they may dread it as destructive of human living.

-Such is a major premiss, and I have only to add a minor to conclude to the contemporary issue, the contemporary dis-ease, with regard to belief.
-The minor is that ours is a time of great social and cultural change and, further, that this is being experienced more particularly by Catholics.
+Such is a major premiss, and I have only to add a minor to arrive conclude to the contemporary issue, the contemporary dis-ease, with regard to belief.
+The minor is that ours is a time of great social and cultural change and, further, that being experienced more particularly by Catholics. this is particularly true for catholics.